refurbishing/vnrez/README.md

 - `config` open the configuration file in the default text editor
 - `reinstall` reinstall the configuration file with default settings
 - `auto` run with default settings without using a config file
+- `add` create a service file to add another service

 ### Screenshot
  <small><strong>case: shot</strong></small>